 Waikato Regional Council policy staff have identified all plans that will be affected by the NES-PF.
 There will be amendments to the Waikato Regional Plan, Waikato Regional Coastal Plan and Proposed Plan Change 1 – Waikato and Waipā river catchments.

 The Government requires that all plan provisions which duplicate or conflict with the NES-PF be removed or amended.
-Amendments to these plans will be made in May 2018 to indicate where the NES-PF may or may not apply.
+Amendments to these plans will be made in June-July 2018 to indicate where the NES-PF may or may not apply.

 We are taking a two-phase approach in our implementation of the NES-PF.